daytwu/School_District_Analysis/README.md

 <img width="533" alt="Type_summary_after_cleaning" src="https://user-images.githubusercontent.com/68725398/95943741-a21cc180-0db4-11eb-9af4-b95fff83609f.png">

+Thomas High School is a Charter School, so this will be the section to focus on.
+As with previous dataframes, Average Reading Score rose after the cleaning and all other categories dropped.

 Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

+The four major changes appears to be that:

+- 1) Average Reading Score has consistently went up when looking at dataframes categorized by spending, size or school types.
+This shows that the 9th grade reading scores were negatively affecting and dragging down this category.
+- 2) Most other categories has had a noticeable drop if looking at it without formatting it to a tenth of a number, which can also mean that this change isn't impacting the metrics enough if not looking at stats so detailed.
+- 3) % Overall Passing has a drop even with categories formatted to a tenth of a number in the district summary.
+This means that every all dataframes that shows a bit more detailed view of metrics can show the drop in points.
+- 4) Average Math and Reading scores by grades will definitely be affected if all the data are turned into NaN.